rswinkle/inventwithpython_pysdl2/README.md

 I've ported the first 8 projects, though the first 3 hardly count being so simple.
 They all (should) work with python 2.7 and python 3.x though I think I may drop python 2 in the future.
 They're mostly straight ports not redesigns/reimplementations, so it's easy to compare/learn (I've left all the pygame versions in the repo).
+In other words, I keep as much of his functions/code structure as possible.
 I have about 7 more games to go and various improvements in the first half and general maintenance.

+One other thing to note.
+In the latest commit I added a local copy of PySDL2 with 2 changes.
+I've submitted a [pull request](https://bitbucket.org/marcusva/py-sdl2/pull-requests/39/fix-bug-in-rendererdraw_line/diff) but even if/when those changes are merged I'll keep a local copy in the repo for convenience.

 ## License
 All original content/code is copyrighted by Al Sweigart and as you can see